 But I wasn’t happy for long.
 There was always something else I wanted from the company or from other people around me, in and out of work, even if it was just for them to act in ways I found less annoying or to recognize me with the friendship or love that I wanted.

-I came to a turning point a few years ago without realizing it when I started a local networking group for I.T. people.
+I came to a turning point a few years ago without realizing it when I started the Ocala I.T.
+Professionals, a local networking group for I.T. people.
 I saw that it was needed, knew I was able to do it and put it together.
 I still wanted other people to show up and respond to it but I mostly just wanted to meet some of my colleagues in the area and build something good.

 As part of my work at the college, I’ve spoken to a lot of high school students during our recruitment drives.
 I usually spend more time trying to convince them that they are capable of a career in I.T. than specifically trying to get them to attend the college.